jpmintz01/oTree/README.md

 -- informed consent 0.3.2<br>
 --- Pre-Game questionnaires (now included in Informed Consent<br>
 -- bots version 0.4.3
-- Readme Version 0.4.3
+- Readme Version 0.4.4
 - The experiment apps are set to dev version - participant will see something different.

 To do before experiment:
-BOTS
-- make bots more robust (random answers)
-- make bots test session and participant ID usage EXPERIMENT CONDUCT
+EXPERIMENT CONDUCT
+- double-check PW = PW2 version
+- double check heroku and local versions are same and current
+- ensure able to use backup on local version
-- have 2-3 example rounds of each game to show them how to play...
+- have 2-3 example rounds of each game to show them how to play (use Javascript to hide/prevent "submit" until player selects "I'm ready to start")
 - fix RPS "control" score - it's always win/lose/win/lose...
 - cut down number of extra rounds or somehow set them to the config vars
 - figure out kiosk mode